Get advice and support about the rising costs of doing business on the Find Business Support website.

 1. Overview

-Setting suitable rates of pay and deciding on pay systems are major decisions that will have a long-lasting impact on your business.
+Setting suitable rates of pay and deciding on pay systems are major decisions with a big impact on your business.

 The law says that men and women are entitled to equal pay.
 Pay in this context includes contractual benefits such as bonuses and pension contributions, as well as basic wages or salary.